-For safety purposes and designated parking regulations, all vehicles must be registered with the Office of Public Safety during class registration.
+Because of campus safety purposes and because parking space is limited, all vehicles must be registered with the Office of Public Safety during registration for classes.
 The Office of Public Safety is located in the lobby of Alumni Hall.

 An annual registration fee is charged for campus parking privileges.
 A decal designating specific parking areas is issued to each vehicle.
 Anyone driving on the campus is subject to University traffic safety regulations.
 Students accumulating more than five traffic citations may have their parking privileges on the campus cancelled.
-Rules and regulations are specifically listed in the Mississippi College Student Handbook, (http://www.mc.edu/tomahawk/policies/traffic-regulations), and on our website at http://www.mc.edu/offices/safety/traffic-regulations.
+Designated parking spaces for handicapped students are provided.
+Rules and regulations are specifically listed in the Mississippi College Student Handbook, (www.mc.edu/student-life/student-handbook/), and on our website at www.mc.edu/offices/safety/.

 I.D.
 (Library and Computer) Card

-An Identification Card (ID Card) will be issued to all new students, during the registration process.
-Every student is expected to have this card in his/her possession at all times.
+Every student who does not have an ID Card from a prior semester will obtain an Identification Card during the registration process.
+The student is expected to have this card in his/her possession at all times.
 Use of another student’s ID is not allowed.
 Graduate students will use their ID Cards for library privileges and Computer Lab use.

 Resident graduate students who pay the Student Publication and Service Fee will use the card for admission to school-sponsored activities, the use of Alumni Gym, as a voting permit during student body elections, and for obtaining a copy of the TRIBESMAN at the end of the school year.
-Resident students will use their ID cards for meals in the Hannah Food Court, points in 1826, Pimento’s Café, the Speed Library and Commons coffee shops, the Recovery Zone Smoothie Shop in the Healthplex, and at food and beverage locations at the Mississippi College School of Law’s Jackson campus.
+Resident students will use their ID cards for meals in the Hannah Food Court, points in Tuscany's Hampstead's, Pimento Café and Market (new this fall), the coffee shop in Speed Library, the Recovery Zone/smoothie operations in the Healthplex (new this fall), and at food and beverage locations at the Mississippi College School of Law's Jackson campus.
 Residents also use their ID cards to enter secured doors in residence halls.

 Books and Supplies

-The Mississippi College Bookstore is located on the corner of Jefferson Street and Madison Street.
-The primary mission of the store is to provide textbooks and course materials for purchase.
-The bookstore is operated by Follett Higher Education Group whose management and personnel strive to provide efficient, courteous, and reliable service at all times.
+The Mississippi College Bookstore is currently located on the ground floor of Alumni Hall and will be relocated to the corner of Jefferson Street and Madison Street during the fall term.
+The mission of the store is primarily that of providing textbooks and course materials for sale.
+Management and personnel strive to provide efficient, courteous, and reliable service at all times.

-Students may purchase books in the store or on-line before the semester starts.
-Text book rental is also offered.
+Students have the option to purchase their books on-line before the semester starts.
+Students may charge to their account at the beginning of each semester.
+Text book rental is also available.
 The store accepts Visa, Master Card, American Express, Discover, and personal checks.

 The Campus Mailroom is located in Alumni Hall.
-Box rental for residence hall students is included in residence hall rent.
+Box rent for residence hall students is included in residence hall rent.
 The mailroom is open from 8:00 a.m. until 4:00 p.m.
 Monday through Friday.

 Student health services are provided through the Mississippi Baptist Health Systems, Inc., at the Healthplex, located on the Mississippi College Clinton campus.
 These services are available to full time students.
 Because of the existing relationship between Mississippi College and Baptist Health Systems, Inc., it is recommended that emergency care be handled through Mississippi Baptist Medical Center Emergency Room.
-To assist with the cost of health services, students are encouraged to retain insurance coverage on their parent’s or spouse’s policy whenever possible.
+To assist with the cost of health services, it is recommended that the student be retained on the parent’s or spouse’s insurance policy whenever possible.
 For more information, see the Mississippi College Student Handbook, and on the website at www.mc.edu/offices/health/.

 - Meal plan costs are included in the On Campus living charge that covers room and board.
 Additional points may be purchased from our food services provider.